 How to Get a Job as a Patrol Officer

+Candidates must be at least 21 years old and have a driver’s license.
+Military experience is often viewed as an asset.
 Maj.
-Mark Brown, chief training officer for the Florida Highway Patrol, said in a 2011 email that the FHP looks for "a solid work history, a desire to help others, a willingness to work through a difficult academy and the ability to work anywhere in the state."
+Mark Brown, chief training officer for the Florida Highway Patrol, wrote in an email that the FHP looks for “a solid work history, a desire to help others, a willingness to work through a difficult academy and the ability to work anywhere in the state.”
 Police organizations generally put candidates through a thorough vetting process.
-Brown said applicants to the FHP can expect "a rigorous background check, polygraph examination, psychological test, physical ability test, a written test, and they will be screened by a physician (including a drug screen)."
+Brown said applicants to the FHP can expect “a rigorous background check, polygraph examination, psychological test, physical ability test, a written test and they will be screened by a physician (including a drug screen).”

 Interview Questions Submitted by Real Patrol Officers

 "You're off duty....see a male and female arguing.
 What would you do?" - Allen Police Department Police Officer Candidate (Allen, TX)

 "Tell us what you know about the department." - Novato Police Department Police Officer Candidate (Novato, CA)

 "How would you do your job as a police officer in case of emergency?" - New York Police Department Police Officer Candidate (New York, NY)